How will prospective students decide whether to apply for the MFRE or the M.Sc. in Agricultural Economics?

 Where are the employment opportunities for MFRE graduates?

 There is demand in Canada and around the world for professionals who can understand and analyze the economic relationships underlying the food and resource sectors.
 This demand has been increasing due to the prevalence and complexity of economic issues dealing with food security, safety, trade, and the effects of the food sector on the environment.
 Governments and private industry, both in developed and developing countries, want professionals with applied economic skills and knowledge of the institutions, policies and other key features of the food and resource sectors.
 The MFRE will provide the skills that economic practitioners in these sectors require.

 Please visit our Work after MFRE page for more information.

 As an international student, how long can I stay in Canada after graduation?

 International students are eligible to apply for a Post Graduate Work Permit after graduation which matches the duration of their study.

-MFRE skills are highly sought after in British Columbia and MFRE graduates who plan to stay longer should note that they could be eligible to apply for the BC Provincial Nominee Program (International Post Graduate) under Skills Immigration - International Post-Graduate, which is a fast-tracked route to Permanent Residency in Canada.
+MFRE skills are highly sought after in British Columbia and MFRE graduates who plan to stay longer should note that they could be eligible to apply for the BC Provincial Nominee Program (BC PNP) under Skills Immigration - International Post-Graduate, which is a fast-tracked route to Permanent Residency in Canada.

 More information about being an international graduate from UBC is available on the faculty of graduate studies website here.